RalphHightower/blog/_posts/2024-11-09-TrumpCivilCasesCouldContinue.md

 tags: [civil court, judgements]
 categories: [president-elect Donald Trump]
 date: 2024-11-09 4:25 PM
 excerpt: "“No matter what the next administration throws at us, we’re ready.
 We’re ready to respond to their attacks.
-So despite what has happened on the national stage, we will continue to stand tall in the face of injustice, revenge, retribution.” – Letitia James, New York Attorney General "
+So despite what has happened on the national stage, we will continue to stand tall in the face of injustice, revenge, retribution.” – Letitia James, New York Attorney General"
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: